Liam Gallagher blasts Rock And Roll Hall Of Fame as "full of BUMBACLARTS" after Oasis nomination

 — Liam Gallagher (@liamgallagher) February 12, 2024

-Another fan claimed that Oasis deserves the honour “like no other band”, prompting Gallagher to reply “there’s something very fishy about those awards”.
+Another fan claimed that Oasis deserve the honour “like no other band”, prompting Gallagher to reply “there’s something very fishy about those awards”.

-While he did concede that Oasis were “still deserving” of the honour, he also agreed in another reply that Shania Twain should be inducted before Oasis.
+While he did concede that Oasis were “still deserving”, he also agreed in another reply that Shania Twain should be inducted before Oasis.

 I agree